Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 #### Example 4

-Some examples where results are shown in Nimbus client where time points are _presented_ in local time zone with DST.
+Some examples where results are shown in the Nimbus client where time points are _presented_ in local time zone with DST.

 `Result = @TIME_MASK('DAY', {'DAY+07h', 'DAY+10h', 'DAY+14h',
 'DAY+18h'}, {1,2,3,4},'HOUR')`